 Student Perspectives and Regret

-Student experiences vary widely across Ivy League campuses.
-Some student bodies are collaborative, while others feel competitive.
-Regret often appears when expectations do not match reality.
-This includes workload, campus culture, or financial strain.
+Student experiences vary widely across these campuses.
+Some student bodies are collaborative, while others feel competitive to the point of exhaustion.
+Regret usually appears when expectations do not match reality, especially around workload, campus culture, or financial strain.

 Is Cornell Ivy League Worth It?